WRITING STYLE: 4.5/5

 ENTERTAINMENT QUOTIENT: 4.5/5

 Well, maybe, a few of his novels recently have not been as scary as in the past, but with his latest book, you can probably consign your opinion of him going soft into the dust bin, because this one is as dark as ever.

 At a chance encounter in a fair, he meets up with his old mentor Jacobs, doing party tricks with electricity and trying to earn a living.
 Jacobs tries to set him straight from his drug addiction using electricity, and once again a bond is forged between them.

-Without giving away the direction the characters in the book, it is safe to say that the climax is perhaps one of the best written by Stephen King in some time, and it is a climax that you would not see coming.
+Without giving away the direction the characters take in “Revival”, it is safe to say that the climax is perhaps one of the best written by Stephen King in some time, and it is a climax that you would not see coming.

 The characters and the plot are impeccable as usual, and the narration is especially a sucker punch as you begin to believe that is just a normal story without any horror underpinnings to it.

 Another must-read affair from the king of horror, Stephen King.
 Read “Revival” before he releases his next book, coming out in June.